aliemteam/aliemcards/cards/maternal-cardiac-arrest/card.md

 ### 10. If no return of spontaneous circulation (ROSC) by **4 minutes of resuscitative efforts**, consider performing immediate perimortem cesarean delivery

-Benefit has only been shown in gestational age >24 weeks (uterus palpated at or above umbilicus).
+Benefit has only been shown in gestational age >24 weeks [EAST 2005 guidelines](https://www.east.org/education/practice-management-guidelines/pregnancy-and-trauma), when generally the uterus is palpable at or above the umbilicus

 ## Perimortem Cesarean Delivery